 In another article Dr. Catherine say that the calcium binds with casein (a milk protein) when milk is heated.
 "When bound by casein, however, it cannot be absorbed and passes out of the body without being utilised.
 Cheese makers know this problem only too well: free calcium is required for formation of a curd (cheese), but calcium in pasteurised milk is not free; a curd will not form without adding calcium."
 In another article she says: "When milk’s calcium is bound by the degraded casein protein (from pasteurisation), it is no longer available to support the curd.
 It is also not available to support the skeletal system, among other functions.
 Instead, it passes out of the body, un-utilised".

 There are many more disadvantages to pasteurisation of dairy that will not be discussed.
-The evidence above may be sufficient to show that pasteurisation harm dairy's value in some consumer's eyes.
+The evidence above may be sufficient to show why pasteurisation harm dairy's value in some consumer's eyes.
 Hiding this information will not change the fact that a large portion of society cannot tolerate processed dairy anymore.
 Many have already lost interest and confidence.
-Mainstream media continue to be in ignorance of certain crucial differences in food quality and food production methods.
+Mainstream media continue to be in ignorance about certain crucial differences in food quality and food production methods.
 It may be one of the reasons why Paleo Pete Evans will continue to be demonised by the Australian media for his controversial food choices and perhaps also because his following are now in the millions.
-Also see the article: Microphotography of Raw & Processed Milk.
+Also see: Microphotography of Raw & Processed Milk.

 According to the diagram in this article between 60 - 90% of Australians cannot easily digest lactose.
 It is called lactose intolerance.
 This is partly because pasteurisation destroys the enzyme lactase that is needed to break down the lactose sugar in the small intestine.
 There is a variety of reasons why people are allergic to dairy or lactose intolerant that won't be discussed in this article.
 See this video by Dr. Natasha Campbell-McBride to learn more about lactose intolerance.